Review | 12 books I should have reviewed this year: A critic’s lament

 Sophus Helle’s “Gilgamesh: A New Translation of the Ancient Epic” (Yale) looks to be the last word on this Babylonian masterpiece.
 Still, much as I longed to revisit the exploits of the first superheroes, Gilgamesh and Enkidu, it would be, as Mr. Spock used to say, “illogical.”
 I’d already reviewed an earlier “Gilgamesh” translation by David Ferry and produced a substantial piece about David Damrosch’s “The Buried Book: The Loss and Discovery of the Great Epic of Gilgamesh.”
 So, I reluctantly concluded, “Been there, done that.”

 I’ve never believed that Edith Piaf song about regretting nothing.
-Having once taught Robert Walser’s best-known novel, “Jakob von Gunten”— it’s mainly set in a school for butlers — I definitely planned to review Susan Bernofsky’s “Clairvoyant of the Small” (Yale), her biography of this eccentric Swiss-German writer.
+Having once taught Robert Walser’s best-known novel, “Jakob von Gunten” — it’s mainly set in a school for butlers — I definitely planned to review Susan Bernofsky’s “Clairvoyant of the Small” (Yale), her biography of this eccentric Swiss German writer.
 I already owned many of his books, including Bernofsky’s recent translation of the “microscripts,” mini-essays scribbled in the mental asylum where Walser passed the second half of his life.
 Before tackling the biography, I consequently wanted to read through all or most of this material — and, suddenly, there just wasn’t time.
 Instead, I cravenly slunk away from the chance to learn more about this strange genius.

 In retrospect, I was stupidly hasty about Mary Beard’s “The Twelve Caesars” (Princeton), which isn’t at all a modernized update of Suetonius’s gossipy biographical classic.
 A work of cultural and art history, it investigates numerous “images of power from the ancient world to the modern,” showing how later eras pictured, interpreted and repurposed what was known of Rome’s most famous emperors.
 Like all of Beard’s work, it is also a mesmerizing read, as I’ve discovered too late.